PhysioLabXR/PhysioLabXRDocs/source/BalanceBallMotorImageryTutorial.rst

                 print('Stop OpenBCI Cyton 8 Channels.
 Sensor Stop.')

-1. Go to the `Script Tab <Scripting.html>`_ and click the *Add* button to start the script.
+1. Go to the :ref:`Script Tab <feature scripting>` and click the *Add* button.
 You can either create a new script and replace the content provided above, or select *PhysioLabXROpenBCICyton8ChannelsScript.py* located in the *physiolabxr/scripting/Examples/PhysioLabXR_P300Speller_Demo* directory.
 After adding the script, you will need to add the output stream in the *Output Widget* and parameters in the *Parameters Widget*.

 2. Type the output stream name: *OpenBCICyton8Channels* in the *Output Widget* and click the *Add* button.